10maurycy10/10maurycy10.github.io/content/misc/make-up-tags/index.md

 If you include hyphens in the name, you can guarantee that your tag won't appear in any future versions of HTML.

-While you should use descriptive built-in tags if they exist, if it's a choice between &lt;div&gt; and &lt;span&gt;, making up your own tag provides better readability then using a a bunch of class names.
+While you should use descriptive built-in tags if they exist, if it's a choice between &lt;div&gt; and &lt;span&gt;, making up your own tag provides better readability then using a bunch of class names.

 As an example, if you have a bunch of nested tags: